amaranth-lang/amaranth/docs/glossary.rst

 .. _Microprocessor:

  **Microprocessor**
-  A microprocessor is a miniature, programmable digital device — a tiny computer on a chip — that retrieves instructions from memory, decodes and executes them, and returns the output.
+  A miniature, programmable digital device — a tiny computer on a chip — that retrieves instructions from memory, decodes and executes them, and returns the output.

   Microprocessors contain the arithmetic, logic, and control circuitry necessary to perform the functions of a computer’s central processing unit.